fastapi/fastapi/docs/en/docs/tutorial/path-params-numeric-validations.md

     {!> ../../../docs_src/path_params_numeric_validations/tutorial002.py!}
     ```

-But have in mind that if you use `Annotated`, you won't have this problem, it won't matter as you're not using the function parameter default values for `Query()` or `Path()`.
+But keep in mind that if you use `Annotated`, you won't have this problem, it won't matter as you're not using the function parameter default values for `Query()` or `Path()`.

 === "Python 3.9+"